 6. Refresh the water.
 Flowers absorb a lot of water the first day they’re in a vase, so watch the water level and replenish it as needed.
 After a couple days, check to see if the water looks cloudy.
 If so, remove the flowers and dump out the old water.
 Rinse the stems under running water and cut about an inch off the bottom.
 Clean the vase and refill it with fresh water and flower food.

 7. Edit as needed.
 Some types of flowers last longer than others.
 To keep your arrangements looking good, just remove any spent flowers or wilted foliage.
 As the size of the arrangement shrinks, you can transfer it into a smaller vase.

-If you like flower arrangtements that smell as good as they look, check out this slide show of 11 fragrant, easy-to-grow flowers: Fragrant Flowers for Homegrown Bouquets.
+If you like flower arrangtements that smell as good as they look, check out this article, which features 11 fragrant, easy-to-grow flowers: Fragrant Flowers for Homegrown Bouquets.

 The Garden Club of Brookfield Connecticut has compiled detailed instructions for how to condition hundreds of different types of annuals, perennials, bulbs and woody plants.
 You'll find that list HERE.